BurnOutTrader/fund-forge/README.md

 If you want to have multiple ff_data_server instances you will need to edit the server_settings.toml file for each connection type that you want to run independently on its own server.
 Any connections not specified will use the default server address.

+For optimal security, please ensure that you generate new authentication certificates before running your server, and ensure to add them to git ignore etc.
 ```rust
 pub enum ConnectionType {
     Vendor(DataVendor),